FlashGrub

 Designing for Users, Not Assumptions

 A key shift in my process was learning to design based on observed user behavior rather than personal intuition.
+As a product designer, I have improved upon:

 - Identifying moments of confusion or uncertainty